 Spain has no legal provisions for medical professionals to prescribe cannabis.
-However, the decriminalization of recreational cannabis in Spain and various legal loopholes mean that accessing cannabis is easier than other places where medical cannabis is illegal.
+However, the decriminalization of recreational cannabis in Spain and various legal loopholes mean that accessing cannabis is easier than in other places where medical cannabis is illegal.
 To complicate things further, Spain does cultivate medical cannabis for other countries.
-Medical Plants S.L.U is officially authorized to grow and export medical cannabis flower- but not to supply it to Spanish citizens.
+Medical Plants S.L.U is one of the companies officially authorized to grow and export medical cannabis flower- but not to supply it to Spanish citizens.

 Price of marijuana in Spain

 As there are no legal avenues to accessing cannabis, the prices of marijuana in Spain can vary widely.
-Usually, though, you’ll find that they come in at around $5 USD per gram.
-Owing to the large tourist market, it can be a little more expensive than the rest of the EU.
+Buying your cannabis from a cannabis club is less expensive than the black market, with prices at clubs starting around $8 per gram.
+Owing to the large tourist market, cannabis in Spain is usually less expensive than the rest of the EU.
 With no legal oversight, this pricing also comes with wide variations in quality.

 Foreigners and marijuana in Spain